shopglobal/liri/README.md

 Help README
 ---------------------------------------------------------------------------------------------------
-LIRI is similar to SIRI in the fact that it can find out information for you.
-You can check songs, movies, define words, check the weather, and check your twitter feed.
-I will be adding more skills later on.
-But enjoy your experience with LIRI.
+LIRI is similar to CORTANA or SIRI in the fact that it can find out information for you.
+You can check out the latest information about your favorite songs, look into your favorite movies by searching the name, define words, check the weather, and check out all the latest posts from the twitter feed.
+Enjoy your experience with LIRI.
 Here is how to use LIRI:
 ---------------------------------------------------------------------------------------------------
 The [COMMAND] is what you command LIRI to do, and the [ARGUMENTS] are the parameters that you need to